 The path which leads to the true knowledge of this “I” and to the realization of oneness with it, is the path of spiritual progress.
 He who desires to go by this path must naturally practice self-restraint and keep himself detached from material pleasures.
 Abandoning of material pleasures outwardly, or abandoning them by merely forcibly curbing the mind, is of very little use.
 The renunciation must be mental–the mind must gradually develop a dislike for these material pleasures.
 If you will try to immerse your mind in the continuous contemplation of the sound of Soham, this renunciation becomes easy.
 The mind becomes one with Soham, and then the ajapa japa begins.
 In this state our whole worldly existence becomes full of happiness.
 The mind of a person who attains this state goes beyond pleasure and pain.
 It becomes full of universal love, and he feels nothing but love in this material world which to others is full of pleasure and pain.

+When will a sadhaka reach the ultimate goal of human life?
 My friends, doubts are bound to assail the mind.
 To entertain various doubts and misgivings is quite natural to the mind.
 As long as a person is alive, his mind will always be full of thoughts, good or bad.
 Hence it is futile to wait till the mind abandons all mistaken thoughts and doubts.
 People who think that they will not be able to make any progress in spiritual matters until this inflow of thoughts is stopped should pay particular attention to the following illustration.

 There are bound to be innumerable waves on the sea.
 If a person thinks that he will swim in the sea when all these waves are stopped, will he ever be able to swim in the sea?
 He will surely come to know that the waves will never stop and he will never be able to swim.
 Similarly, every person who wants to follow the spiritual path should not wait for the disappearance of all thoughts, but should start the contemplation of Soham and try to keep his mind fixed upon it.
 He should not allow his mind to be diverted from it by the waves of thoughts.